Willem van Eelen

-Willem Frederik van Eelen (4 July 1923 – 24 February 2015) was a Dutch researcher and businessperson, who pioneered the creation and development of cultured meat.
-He is recognized as one of the "godfathers of cultured meat".
+Willem Frederik van Eelen (4 July 1923 – 24 February 2015) was a Dutch researcher and businessperson associated with the early development of cultured meat.
+He has been described as one of the "godfathers of cultured meat".

 Biography

 Van Eelen was born in the Dutch East Indies on 4 July 1923, the son of a doctor.
-He served in the army in Indonesia during the Second World War.
-Following the loss of the Dutch colony to the Japanese, Van Eelen was captured and spent the remainder of the war as a prisoner.
-His experiences of cruelty and hardship in multiple prisoner of war camps informed his later perception of the world.
+During the Second World War, he served in the Royal Netherlands East Indies Army.
+After the Japanese occupation of the Dutch East Indies, Van Eelen was captured and spent the rest of the war as a prisoner.
+According to Chase Purdy, his experiences in prisoner-of-war camps shaped his later view of cruelty and hardship.

-Van Eelen studied psychology at the University of Amsterdam after the war and after attending a lecture on the preservation of meat, he came up with the idea of growing meat in a laboratory.
-Van Eelen was not a vegetarian, but cared strongly about the way that animals are treated and felt that "[g]rowing meat without inflicting pain seemed a natural solution."
+After the war, Van Eelen studied psychology at the University of Amsterdam.
+After attending a lecture on meat preservation, he developed the idea of growing meat in a laboratory.
+Van Eelen was not a vegetarian, but was concerned about the treatment of animals and said that "[g]rowing meat without inflicting pain seemed a natural solution."

-Following his graduation, Van Eelen attended medical school where he connected with research scientists and biologists in the hope of developing his idea into reality.
-He dropped out after one of his tutors said that if he was serious about his idea, he would need to raise money to fund research.
-Van Eelen ran a succession of restaurants and art galleries, with his wife, and they saved whatever spare money they had, to put towards the development of his idea.
+After graduating, Van Eelen attended medical school and contacted research scientists and biologists while trying to develop the idea.
+He left medical school after a tutor told him that he would need to raise money to fund the research.
+Van Eelen and his wife later ran restaurants and art galleries, saving spare money towards the idea.